 By the way, If your company is based in Shanghai, you can visit the official website of Shanghai Municipal Human Resources and Social Security Bureau to deeply understand the employees’ payroll rules.

 To solve the problem that the laborers in retirement, China introduced a national pension system that requires employers and employees to contribute.

 Both employees and employers are required to contribute to the pension system.
 Employees contribute based on their personal wages, at a rate of up to 8%, and employers contribute a percentage of around 20% of the total wages paid to their workers.
 There is a specific contribution rate that varies from region to region in China.
 In Shanghai, the Endowment Insurance rate reduced to 16%.

 In 1998, the China State Council issued a regulation on establishing a basic medical care system for employees in urban areas.

 Both employees and employers are required to make contributions to the basic medical insurance system.
 Employees contribute 2% of their individual wages, and employers usually contribute between 6% and 12% of the total wages.
-In Shanghai, employers has paid 9.5% into the system.
+In Shanghai, employers have paid 9.5% into the system.

 According to the Special Provisions on the Protection of Female Employees, in Shanghai, female workers are entitled to 128 days of maternity leave at a rate equal to at least the average wages.
-To protect the women, employers usually contribute 1% of the basic wages.
+To protect women, employers usually contribute 1% of the basic wages.